Justify-social/my-project/docs/icons/font-awesome.md

 3. **Style consistency**: Better visual harmony across the application
 4. **Reduced dependencies**: One less library to maintain

-### HeroIcon Backward Compatibility
+### HeroIcon Migration

-For backward compatibility, we provide the `migrateHeroIcon` utility function which maps HeroIcon names to their FontAwesome equivalents:
+If you need to migrate from HeroIcons to our icon system, use the following pattern:

 ```tsx
 // Old way with HeroIcon